-The RDBE is a primary component of the VLBA Sensitivity Upgrade, introduced in this document to support proposals for its use in semester 2011-B, with observations beginning in mid-2011.
+The RDBE is a primary component of the VLBA Sensitivity Upgrade, introduced in this document to support proposals for its use in semester 2012-A, with observations beginning early in 2012.
 It replaces much of the VLBA's original analog signal processing, principally the analog baseband converters.
 Instead, the RDBE samples the station's received signals directly from the 512-1024 MHz IF bands, with all subsequent processing performed digitally.